 - Mortgage: The plan is to get a house.
 This will also require some insurance of the property, utilities, maintenance and maybe some fixing when moving in.
 This is all included in the yearly calculation.

-- Car: In Denmark it is required by law to have an insurance on a car, to protect others and yourself financially in case a accident where to happen.
-A car requires fuel, maintenance and yearly taxes as well.
+- Car: In Denmark, it is required by law to have insurance on a car, to protect others and yourself financially in case of a accident were to happen.
+A car requires fuel, maintenance, and yearly taxes as well.

 - Household expenses: This is expenses related to any day-to-day expenses from the average household.
-This includes bicycle repairs, bulbs, tools, etc. This posts has been made very high in relation to what i currently use.
-However, i has been told by family that household expenses will skyrocket whenever we move into a house.
+This includes bicycle repairs, bulbs, tools, etc. This post has been made very high in relation to what I currently use.
+However, I have been told by family that household expenses will skyrocket whenever we move into a house.

-- Living expenses: The living expenses is everything from eating out to different types of entertainment.
-As i am frugal living i doubt it will increase as much as i have calculated.
+- Living expenses: The living expenses are everything from eating out to different types of entertainment.
+As I am frugal living I doubt it will increase as much as I have calculated.
 However, the saying goes – “When you earn more, you spend more”.
-I will try to be on top of myself to fall in this trap.
-But if it was to happen, i have made a calculation which at least does not make me over spend.
+I will try to be on top of myself to fall into this trap.
+But if it was to happen, I have made a calculation which at least does not make me overspend.

 - Vacation: My girlfriend and I want to travel when we have holidays.
 Therefore, when we get more money on our hands we will start to go on vacations outside of Denmark.

-- Gifts and family time, subscriptions and clothing is self explanatory.
+- Gifts and family time, subscriptions and clothing are self-explanatory.

-That is not to say that i do not have capital gaining assets.
+That is not to say that I do not have capital gains assets.
 Both cryptocurrencies and index funds are capital gaining assets.
-However, i have found a way to lend my crypto to receive a monthly cash flow.
+However, I have found a way to lend my crypto to receive a monthly cash flow.
 Furthermore, my index funds are also returning a yearly dividend of about 3%.

 Debt And Expenses

-My girlfriend and I are both in agreement of house, kids and wedding.
+My girlfriend and I are both in the agreement with the house, kids, and wedding.
 We are not sure how the order of the three will be.
 However, we know that we want all three.
-It is known that kids is hard to plan, therefore my financial outlook does not include a post called “kids”.
+It is known that kids are hard to plan, therefore my financial outlook does not include a post called “kids”.
 Furthermore, getting engaged does not mean we have to throw a wedding right away.
 So we might get engaged years before we actually get married.

 Conclusion of the 5 Year Outlook

-Given that kids is not a thing which is planned into the financials we might need a car even sooner.
-It could also turnout that we both get local jobs with only local presence meaning we might not need a car at all (according to the financial outlook).
+Given that kids are not a thing which is planned into the financials we might need a car even sooner.
+It could also turn out that we both get local jobs with only local presence meaning we might not need a car at all (according to the financial outlook).

-Given we are in a economic upswing and we are at a peak of the economic upswing an economic collapse is inevitable.
-However, i cannot predict when it will happen, so i have just pretended it will not happen in the next 5 years.
+Given we are in an economic upswing and we are at a peak of the economic upswing an economic collapse is inevitable.
+However, I cannot predict when it will happen, so i have just pretended it will not happen in the next 5 years.